 By Tia Basu Sep.
 30, 2016

-Iwonder if Tannishtha Chatterjee, a Bengali girl born in Pune, has ever heard the word “moyla”?
+I’m sure Ranu Mondal, a Bengali from Ranaghat, has heard of the word “moyla”?
 Moyla literally translates to dirt or dirty, and it is what loving grandmothers and great-aunts in Bengal use to describe a dark skin tone.
 There’s a facial expression that goes with it – a crease in the forehead, a scrunched-up nose, and a delicate downward turn to the mouth.
 A fitting facial complement to the implication: dark skin = dirty.
 It is also an expression almost never used for the menfolk.

 I was a dark baby, born to a mother and two grandmothers with pearly, translucent skin.
 I’m not exaggerating when I say that my skin tone was the centre point of all conversations in my growing up years.
 We could begin talking about rohu, but it would end up at my skin.
 We could be discussing Didi and still it would somehow turn to my skin.
 Relatives flowing in and out of my life thought nothing of repeatedly remarking, “Or rong ta ektu moyla (Her colour is rather dirty).”
 It was the rallying cry of my childhood.

-I thought of these women in my life when outrage over Tannishtha Chatterjee began.
-Viciously pissed off at Comedy Nights Bachao, at Indian television, and at Indians at large, I contributed to the furore.
+I thought of these women in my life when outrage over Ranu Mondal’s whitewashed make-up began.
+The singer, whose rags to riches story had dominated headlines in the recent months, became a subject of memes over the weekend when she appeared at an event with a face that had been unsubtly caked with make-up a few shades lighter than her skin tone.
+Viciously pissed off at our collective obsession with fair skin, I contributed to the furore against her, questioning her common sense.
 It was only after I was spent by the force of my anger that I realised how utterly misplaced it was.
-How could I yell at complete strangers, when I hadn’t been able to say a word to my loved ones?
+How could I yell at a complete stranger, when I hadn’t been able to say a word to my loved ones?
 Why was outrage so much easier when there’s distance between prejudice and us?

 I grew up believing I was dirty.